 could be lice, mites, or midges you are dealing with.
 Also, see the first post for the cloth parasites.

-number of flowering plants like that.
+I am wondering if maybe you guys are experiencing thrip infestations.
+I have gardenias, but they infest a number of flowering plants like that.
 They will get into you home, take a nip out of you and leave.

 Check them out on the web.
 I think I spelled it right.
 Thrips.
 (02/09/2009)

 Try an ozone generator!
 A strong one.
 Not an ionizer.
 Not an air purifier.
 Check the web or rentals.